+A fun list of 25 stocking stuffer ideas for toddlers to help you find the perfect items to delight your little one.
 The key to a perfect stocking stuffer is something that’s cheap, fun and not likely to fall apart or break the day after Christmas.
-I’ve put together a list of 25 stocking stuffer ideas for toddlers to help you find the perfect items to delight your little one.

-Many of these are appropriate stocking stuffer ideas for babies, too.
+Many of these stocking stuffer ideas for toddlers are also great stocking stuffer ideas for babies!

 I love celebrating holidays, but Christmas has always been my favorite- there’s just something so magical about it.
 I love decorating the tree, driving around the neighborhood looking at Christmas lights, watching Christmas movies, baking cookies.